Ojitos Lindos

 "Ojitos Lindos" (English: "Beautiful Little Eyes") is a song by Puerto Rican rapper Bad Bunny and Colombian band Bomba Estéreo.
-The music video was released on February 14, 2023, through Rimas Entertainment as the ninth single of Bad Bunny's fifth studio album Un Verano Sin Ti (2022).
+It was released on February 14, 2023, through Rimas Entertainment as the eighth and final single of Bad Bunny's fifth studio album Un Verano Sin Ti (2022).
 The song was written by Benito Martínez, Liliana Saumet and Simón Mejía, the latter two who are the members of the Colombian band Bomba Estéreo.
-The song was produced by Tainy, La Paciencia and Mvsis.
+The song was produced by Tainy, La Paciencia, and Mvsis.
 The song was also used in the EA Sports FIFA 23 soundtrack.
+Ojitos Lindos is primarily a reggaeton, cumbia, indie pop, and psychedelia track that also combines elements of electronic, alternative, reggae, dancehall, and afrobeats.

 Lyrics

 The lyrics of the song describes a girlfriend who longs to see her boyfriend again and thinks of his scent.
-She asks him to look into her eyes but the boyfriend replies by saying that he does not reply to her "Good Morning, I Love You".
+She asks him to look into her eyes but, and with that she is fine as she is reborn.
+The boyfriend replies by saying that he hasn’t texted someone "Good Morning, I Love You" in a long time.

 Critical reception

 Billboard ranked "Ojitos Lindos" the third best collaboration song from Un Verano Sin Ti, writing that the "collaboration between Bad Bunny and Bomba Estéreo perfectly merges both of their worlds" and that it "thrives on the fusion of trumpets and their fresh beats with a fascinating combination" of Liliana Saumet's high-pitched vocals as well as the "deep and slurred verses" from Bad Bunny.